-- Start on a clean floor with a clean dog, and have the pet lying in a comfortable position where you will easily be able to access the skin tag.
+- Start on a clean floor with a clean dog, and have the pet lying in a comfortable position where you will easily access the skin tag.

 - Carefully shave the area surrounding the tag, and clean the entire area thoroughly with rubbing alcohol.

-- Take a piece of dental floss (unscented to avoid irritation), and tie it around the base of the skin tag (be sure to do this as close to the skin, and as tight as possible).
+- Take a piece of dental floss (unscented to avoid irritation), and tie it around the skin tag base (be sure to do this as close to the skin and as tight as possible).

 - Before you let the dog go, it’s important to put a cone collar on them so that your pup doesn’t fuss with the area.